seanbao/mnemonas/docs/security.en.md

 curl -I https://<domain>/health

 curl --connect-timeout 3 http://<domain>:8080/health
-# expected: failed connection or timeout
+# expected: failed connection or timeout, with no HTTP status response
-# If you use custom backend ports, check that those ports also fail or time out.
+# For custom backend ports, check that those ports also fail or time out without an HTTP status response.

 curl https://<domain>/dav/
 # expected: 401 Unauthorized when WebDAV authentication is enabled